| |

 HOME that day, back to Vodun and, that, my friends, as I will explore,

-has been the road less traveled by any African nation to date.
+has been the road less traveled by any Afrikan nation to date.

-That, has made ALL the difference to modern world history and to Africans
+That, has made ALL the difference to modern world history and to Afrikans

 in the New World and around the world, globally.